A step ahead of tomorrow

 It’s a big job, and the company is counting on their success.

 Build it or buy it.
 That could be the motto of the Digital Solutions Group -- if they slowed down long enough to choose a motto.
 This group inside Scripps Digital is building digital businesses to fix problems that haven’t been solved and buying businesses where someone else found the opportunity first.
 They are driving hard to either buy or build what Michael Lewis famously called “the new new thing”, fueled by entrepreneurial spirit, a company culture of experimentation and energy drinks.

-The latest digital acquisition by Scripps was Midroll Media, the podcast industry leader that distributes podcasts through its Howl app and generates revenue for hundreds of shows.
+In 2015, Scripps acquired Midroll Media, the podcast industry leader that distributes podcasts through its Earwolf network and Howl app and generates revenue for hundreds of shows.
 Midroll connects companies and brands to sponsor some of the most beloved and respected names in podcasting.
 Click here to see details on the deal.

 Newsy received a 2015 National Edward R. Murrow Award for Best Documentary, Small Market.

 Scripps’ most successful niche digital product so far is StormShield.
 This app turns your iPhone or Android into an emergency weather radio.
 Get storm-based alerts for winter storm season, tornado, hurricane, flood, thunderstorm and other life-threatening weather events via voice and push notifications.

 DecodeDC is a political reporting podcast and blog that aims to be a reliable, honest and highly entertaining source of insight and explanation.
 We want to provide enlightening and enjoyable coverage of Washington’s people, culture, policies and politics.